bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.4.4**
+- Fixed a bug where games were not finished properly on official servers (special thanks to miniduikboot & 6pak)

 **Version 3.4.3**
 - Fixed a bug where "Guesser Is Impostor Chance" crashed the role system
 - Fixed a bug where a sidekicked Hacker was stuck